h3r3/rpi-emu/README.md

 * This setup was tested under OSX but should also work on any other plaform supported by Vagrant and VirtualBox.

 ## What can you use this for
 This can be useful to develop or test code, scripts, configurations, targeted for a Raspberry PI.

-Not having to use a real Raspberry PI can be handy, and gives you the ability to quicly revert to snapshots, create or destroy multiple VMs.
+Not having to use a real Raspberry PI can be handy, and gives you the ability to quickly revert to snapshots, create or destroy multiple VMs.

 Can be useful for automatic unit tests or builds (anyway there are much better/faster ways to setup Raspberry PI build machines).

 ## Getting started